Substance Use Disorder Treatment

 5. Remaining in treatment for an adequate period of time is crucial.

-The timeline and duration for addiction recovery treatment depends on the individual needs of each patient.
+The timeline and duration for addiction recovery treatment depend on the individual needs of each patient.
 Factors include how long the substance has been abused, the amounts of substances that have been abused, and any other co-occurring mental health disorders that may also be present.
 The average treatment time is about 90 days.

 6. Behavioral therapies – including individual, family or group counseling – are the most commonly used forms of drug abuse treatment. for everyone.

 Behavioral therapies such as CBT, DBT and EMDR are the most common forms of addiction treatment used to help understand the underlying causes of a patient’s addiction.
-Patients learn various coping skills to implement into their newly drug free lives.
+Patients learn various coping skills to implement into their newly drug-free lives.
 These techniques include problem-solving skills, effective communication skills, and replacing drug-using activities with more constructive and positive activities.

 7. Medications are an important element of treatment for many patients, especially when combined with counseling and other behavioral therapies.

 Depending on the severity of the substance abuse and the types of drugs being abused, patients will often receive medication-assisted treatment (MAT) to help ease the pain of withdrawal symptoms.
 Medications used are generally categorized into two groups: taper medications and comfort medications.
 Taper medications can include Suboxone, Valium, and Lucemyra.
-Comfort medications can include Clonidine, Hydroxyzine and Propranlol.
+Comfort medications can include Clonidine, Hydroxyzine and Propranolol.

 8. An individual’s treatment and services plan must be assessed continually and modified as necessary to ensure that it meets his or her changing needs.